overlookmotel/yauzl-mac/README.md

 This module is based on [yauzl](https://www.npmjs.com/package/yauzl) and parses the malformed metadata that Mac OS Archive Utility creates to be able to unzip these files successfully.

-There are no tests written, but I have tested this on thousands of ZIP files, including hundreds of malformed Mac OS Archive Utility files and it works.
+There are no tests due to the difficulties of deploying ZIP files to CI which are large enough to reproduce the faulty behavior in Mac OS Archive Utility, but has been tested this on thousands of ZIP files, including hundreds of malformed Mac OS Archive Utility files, and it successfully unzips all the examples.

 ## Usage